 Baked spinach mornay is made with fresh spinach, heavy cream, Fontina cheese, onion, garlic, and nutmeg.
 It’s cold-weather comfort for holidays and all of winter.
 Sure beats salad.

-This eminently entertaining-worthy side is essentially a potato gratin, save for the fact that the delicately nutty, cheesy white sauce flecked with nutmeg is enveloping gently wilted spinach leaves and not sliced spuds.
-Still, it sure beats salad.
+This eminently entertaining-worthy side is essentially potato gratin, save for the fact that the delicately nutty, cheesy white sauce flecked with nutmeg is enveloping gently wilted spinach leaves and not sliced spuds.
+Sure beats salad. –Renee Schettler Rossi

 - 3 tablespoons butter

 - 2 tablespoons all-purpose flour

 - 7 ounces fontina cheese cubed or grated

 - 2 pounds fresh spinach leaves rinsed, patted completely dry, and coarsely chopped

 - Melt 2 tablespoons butter in a saucepan over medium heat until it begins to sizzle.
 Sprinkle the flour over the butter and cook, stirring constantly, until a thick paste forms, about 1 minute.
 Reduce the heat to low and, whisking constantly, slowly, slowly pour in the milk.
 Cook, whisking constantly, until the mixture is smooth, lump-free, and has thickened somewhat, which should probably take a few minutes.
 Add the cheese and stir until it’s completely melted and melded into the sauce.
 Remove the pan from the heat.